linode/apl-docs/docs/inst-prerequisites.md

 - [Helm](https://helm.sh/docs/intro/install/) for helm chart installation of Otomi.
 - Optional: [Otomi CLI](/docs/cli/)

-## Kubernetes and DNS
+## Kubernetes

-Otomi requires at least:

-- A running Kubernetes cluster with at least 3 worker nodes (using General Purpose instance types with at least 4 vCPU)
+Otomi requires a running Kubernetes cluster of version `1.18` up to `1.21` with at least 3 worker nodes (using General Purpose instance types with at least 4 vCPU and 12 GiB memory) in AWS, Azure, Google Cloud Platform.
+Running Otomi on an onprem cluster is also supported.
-- Access to a public DNS zone

-Otomi supports Kubernetes versions `1.18` up to `1.20`

-Follow the instructions below to set up a Kubernetes cluster and DNS on the cloud of your choice:
+Follow the instructions below to set up a Kubernetes cluster in your the cloud of your choice:

 ### AWS